awsdocs/aws-transfer-user-guide/doc_source/directory-services-users.md

 **Note**
 If you are using AWS Directory Service as your identity provider, and if `userPrincipalName` and `SamAccountName` have different values, AWS Transfer Family accepts the value in `SamAccountName`\.
 Transfer Family does not accept the value specified in `userPrincipalName`\.

+#### Add AWS Directory Service permissions to your role<a name="add-active-directory-permissions"></a>

+You also need AWS Directory Service API permissions to use AWS Directory Service as your identity provider\.
+The following permissions are required or suggested:
++ `ds:DescribeDirectories` is required for Transfer Family to look up the directory
++ `ds:AuthorizeApplication` is required to add authorization for Transfer Family
++ `ds:UnauthorizeApplication` is suggested to remove any resources that are provisionally created, in case something goes wrong during the server creation process

+Add these permissions to the role you are using for creating your Transfer Family servers\.
+For more details on these permissions, see [AWS Directory Service API permissions: Actions, resources, and conditions reference](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/UsingWithDS_IAM_ResourcePermissions.html)\.

 ### Choosing AWS Managed Microsoft AD as your identity provider<a name="managed-ad-identity-provider"></a>